 Her fiction books are about strong women who fight against incredible adversities.
 Her first murder mystery, Give ‘til it Hurts, entangles the reader in a web of deceit and betrayal, based on Donnellan’s personal knowledge of domestic violence issues.
-A science fiction series, The Book Liberators, is set for release in late 2018 and also provides an intriguing look at a futuristic world where books, writing, reading and religion are banned.
+A science fiction series, The Book Liberators, provides an intriguing look at a futuristic world where books, writing, reading and religion are banned.
 The books feature strong female characters struggling against impossible odds.

 Marilyn Donnellan is a modern Renaissance woman.
 An artist, writer, wife, mother and grandmother, she also has a successful career as a nonprofit CEO and consultant.
 Her more than 60 books, guides, webinars, and training tools are in use in over a dozen countries worldwide.